Preparing for Admission

 A List of Medications

 Please do not bring your medications to the hospital.
 Instead, please bring a list of all medications, including information about dosage, administration times and any allergies.
 You will likely be asked about your medications several times by different personnel the day of your procedure.
 Keeping an accurate, up-to-date list handy can be helpful.
+Download this template to record your medications.

 If you have brought your medications, please send them home with a family member or ask our staff to have them sent to the Security Department.